 To be an actual flesh and blood human being is to be without ego or soul – then one can find a personal peace in the actual world, free of the Human Condition.

-I remember walking in the shallow water marvelling at my magical fairy-tale-like surroundings.
+[Peter]: As the effect came on, I remember walking in the shallow water marvelling at my magical fairy-tale-like surroundings.
 A vast blue sky overhead with an ever-changing array of wispy white clouds.
 The sun glistens on the tiny ripples of water washing gently over my feet.
-The sensual feel of the mud oozing between my toes as they sink into the muddy beach.
+The feel of the mud oozing between my toes as they sink into the muddy beach.
 Huge pelicans glide overhead and I liken them to the jumbo jets of the bird world as they come in to land on the water some distance out.
-The sun on my skin is warming me through and through, the breeze is ruffling my hair and tingling my forearms, and the water is cooling on my feet.
-It is so good to be alive, my senses bristling and everything is perfect.
+The sun on my skin warming me through and through, the breeze ruffling my hair and tingling my forearms, and the water cooling on my feet.
+It is so good to be alive, senses bristling as if on stalks and everything is perfect.
 Absolutely no objections to being here – pure delight!
 Peter’s Journal Introduction

 No matter what others read into the actualism writings, the intention of the Actual Freedom website has always been to simply convey information to fellow human beings that it is now possible to become actually free of the human condition.
 Speaking personally, an integral part of this process of becoming free of the human condition is the essential understanding that we are all fellow human beings and this understanding has always been an undercurrent in my intent in writing to others.
 Whilst others may instinctively react to what I am saying and feel it to be polarising in some way, what is in fact being offered is information that is invaluable to any of my fellow human beings who wish to become from free of the human condition of malice and sorrow.

-To No 37 – With regard to my use of the word spiritual, the preceding entry in the glossary may throw some light on the subject, particularly as I did write the glossary sequentially.
+PETER to No 37: With regard to my use of the word spiritual, the preceding entry in the glossary may throw some light on the subject, particularly as I did write the glossary sequentially.

 spirit The animating or life-giving principle in humans and animals.
 This as a disembodied and separate entity esp. regarded as surviving after death; a soul.
 A supernatural, immaterial, rational or intelligent being, as an angel, demon, fairy, etc. The divine nature or essential power of God, regarded as a creative, animating, or inspiring influence.
 Oxford Dictionary